STT-Seah/Devops/README.md

 **Instructions**

-  1.Create new repository, click new and name whatever you want
+  1.Create new repository, click + new and name whatever you want

   2.Select public (if you want the public to view your project)

   3.Scroll down select add a README file, click create repository button

-  4.Create a workflow, click add file button and select create a new file, be very specified when comes to naming the file, Type .github/workflows/superlinter.yml(name whatever you want and copy and paste the code in the blank space to run superlinter to check the codes)Warning: if workflow is not triggering which mean the format or spelling error to name th workflow file)
+  4.Create a workflow, click add file button and select create new file, be very specified when comes to naming the file.

+   Type the proper directory in this format: .github/workflows/superlinter.yml(name whatever you want and copy and paste the code in the blank space to run.

+   Warning: if workflow is not triggering which mean the format or spelling error to name th workflow file)

   5.YAML